 9. Consider getting a job or internship

-Money gotten from parents or guardians will never be enough.
-Eventually, your standard of living will change to adapt to your new surroundings and you may see the need to have steady flow of income.
-To keep head above water, study abroad students can seek out internships and jobs that are available for international students through their school’s international student center.
+Money from parents or guardians will never be enough.
+Eventually, your standard of living will change to adapt to your new surroundings and you may see the need to have a steady flow of income.
+To keep their heads above water, study abroad students can seek out internships and jobs that are available for foreign students through their school’s international student center.

-Choosing to study abroad can be a great decision, but only if you INTENTIONALLY make the most of living at the heart of everything.
-The above tips help to ensure that your trip will be an adventure, wherever you’re headed.
+Choosing to study abroad can be a great decision.
+But that could be only if you intentionally make the most of living at the heart of everything.
+The above tips for surviving in a new country help to ensure that your trip will be an adventure, wherever you’re headed.